MapcreatorIO/interactive/docs.md

 		disabled: {
 			event: 'level_changed',
 			callback: function() {
-				// Disable the button is the level is 0 return mapi.api.levels().current == 0;
+				// Disable the button if the level is 0 return mapi.api.levels().current == 0;
 			}
 		}